 Until then, here is my finished cannon, ready to be shipped off to the cannon shop where Mr. Buffbot can find a solution for all his explosive needs.

-"The copper cannon is cheaper, the steel cannon looks more murdery,
+"The copper cannon is cheaper, the steel cannon looks more murdery, but the gold cannon attracts the ladies.
+Decisions, decisions!" |

 No comments: